 A process where the superior and the subordinate jointly identify common goals, define each individual’s major areas of responsibility in terms of the results expected from him or her, and use these measures as guides for operating the unit and assessing the contribution of each of its members.Wikipedia – Management by objectives

 Management by Objectives was a revolutionary idea which encouraged managers to involve their subordinates in not only setting common objectives but also deciding the key activities required to reach them.

 Management by Objectives inspired a new generation of business managers and leaders.
-A research published in 1991 showed that CEOs that committed to MBO saw a 56% improvement in productivity versus only a 6% gain where commitment was low.
-In fact many successful organisations such as HP and Xerox attribute their success to their adoption of Management by Objectives.
+Research published in 1991 showed that CEOs that committed to MBO saw a 56% improvement in productivity versus only a 6% gain where the commitment was low.
+In fact, many successful organisations such as HP and Xerox attribute their success to their adoption of Management by Objectives.

 Organisations that adopted MBO started doing things differently when it came to